ellisp/nzelect/README.md

 `nzelect` is a very small voluntary project.
 Please report any issues or bugs on [GitHub](https://github.com/ellisp/nzelect/issues).

-## Usage - 2002 to 2014 results by voting place
+## Usage - 2002 to 2017 results by voting place

 The election results are available in two main data frames:

-* `voting_places` has one row for each of election year - voting place combination
+* `distinct_voting_places` has one row for each distinct voting place that could be located in a geographical point
-* `nzge` has one row for each combination of election year, voting place, party, electorate and voting type (Party or Candidate)
+* `nzge` has one row for each combination of election year, voting place, party, electorate and voting type (Party or Candidate).

+The `voting_place_id` column is shared between `distinct_voting_places` and `nzge` and is the only column that should be used to join the two.

 ### Overall results
 The code below replicates the published results for the 2011 election at http://www.electionresults.govt.nz/electionresults_2011/e9/html/e9_part1.html